Kali2114/check_password/README.md

-Check password!
+Check password!\n
-Password must contain;
+Password must contain\n
-At least: one digit, one uppercase letter, one lowercase letter, special mark, eight or more marks/ Password cannot contain;
+At least: one digit, one uppercase letter, one lowercase letter, special mark, eight or more marks\n Password cannot contain;\n
 White marks.